NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Getting started/cloud.md

 2. Once neurodesktop is downloaded to the cloud instance (`guacd[77]: INFO:        Listening on host 127.0.0.1, port 4822` is displayed in terminal), leave the terminal open and neurodesktop running (i.e., do not press CTRL+C)

 {{< alert color="info" >}}
-Even if your connection to the cloud instance is broken, and the terminal does not respond anymore, Neurodesktop will still continue running on the cloud insance.
+Even if your connection to the cloud instance is broken, and the terminal does not respond, Neurodesktop will still continue running on the cloud instance.
 When the connection to the cloud instance is re-established, please start over the instructions from step 3 below.
 {{< /alert >}}

 3. If it is required to set up an SSH tunnel to access the cloud instance, please set up such a tunnel from the computer from which you want to access Neurodesktop (e.g. `ssh -L 8080:127.0.0.1:8080 USER@IP`)